direktiv/direktiv.github.io/docs/install/database.md

 kubectl apply -f https://raw.githubusercontent.com/vorteil/direktiv/main/kubernetes/install/db/pg.yaml
 ```

-The details of this PostgreSQL cluster are stored in a sercets in the 'postgres' namespace called *direktiv-pguser-direktiv*.
+The details of this PostgreSQL cluster are stored as secrets in the 'postgres' namespace called *direktiv-pguser-direktiv*.

 - uri
 - port